AnielloPiscopo/hyperskill-to-do-list/README.md

 ## Development Stages

-This project was originally developed in 5 stages as part of a HyperSkill course, and has since evolved beyond that scope with additional features built independently:
+This project was originally developed in 5 stages as part of a HyperSkill course, and has since evolved well beyond that scope with additional features built independently:

 - **Stage 1** — Basic Django SSR page with a Todo model and list/detail views
 - **Stage 2** — REST API with `GET /api/tasks/` and `GET /api/tasks/<id>/`